RyanHiltyAllegheny/one-click-hugo-cms/site/content/values/_index.md

       and respect within a team.
 Holding oneself and others accountable within a group setting to achieve group success.
     imageUrl: "/img/about-sustainable-farming.jpg"
-  - heading: "Hardworking"
+  - heading: "Courage"
     text: >
-      Accomplishing goals and tasks requires focus, drive, and passion for the best outcome.
+      Accomplishing goals and tasks requires focus, drive, and courage for the best outcome.
 Being committed to a team, goal, or purpose is what keeps me driven in my professional and personal careers.
       Establishing a standard set of rules or goals are what keep us motivated moving forward towards those dreams and aspirations.
-    imageUrl: "/img/about-direct-sourcing.jpg"
+    imageUrl: "/img/Ski.JPG"
 ---